ncatlab/nlab-content/pages/9/5/8/5/15859/content.md

 ##References##

-Beside Cole's unpublished paper, Johnstone (1977b) is a good source for this material.
-Bunge and Reyes (1981) apply the results in a model-theoretic context.
+Beside Cole's unpublished paper, Johnstone (1977b), on which the above exposition is based, is a good source for this material.
+Bunge and Reyes (1981) apply the results in a model-theoretical context.
 See also the short remark in Caramello (2014).
+For higher categorical ramifications see Lurie (2009).

 * [[Marta Bunge|M. Bunge]], [[Gonzalo E. Reyes|G. E. Reyes]] , _Boolean spectra and model completions_ , Fund.Math. **113** (1981) pp.165-173. ([pdf](http://matwbn.icm.edu.pl/ksiazki/fm/fm113/fm113115.pdf))